70% mortgage for non-residents

 We can offer mortgages for non-residents buying holiday homes up to 70% of purchase price (or valuation if lower).
 For fiscal residents (those paying Spanish taxes), the maximum mortgage is up to 80%.

 All lenders base their mortgage interest rates on the annual Euribor reference rate with a percentage margin added to this, for example, annual Euribor + 3%.
-We can actually offer mortgages with rates as low as annual Euribor + 1,5% for premium, non-resident clients (please enquire to see if you would qualify), but typically, for other clients the rates will be a little higher than this but lower than the publicized rates or if you go direct to the banks.
+We can currently offer mortgages with rates as low as annual Euribor + 1.35% or fixed from 2% for premium, non-resident clients (please enquire to see if you would qualify).
+Typically for other clients, the rates will be a little higher than this (from Euribor + 1.9% and 2.05% fixed) but still lower than publicised rates or if you go directly to the banks.

 Mortgage Direct has some control over rates that can be offered due to the relationship it has with several banks.
 No other brokers have this advantage.